Share:

 Community Roots Collaborative

 Together with 15 local partners, SV@Home formed the Community Roots Collaborative (CRC) in 2024 to spur community-based development in Santa Clara County.
-Given that there were no Community Development Corporations (CDCs) and only one Community Land Trusts (CLT) in our region at the time, SV@Home was prompted to encourage, seed, and expand community development by providing a cohort of community-based organizations in Santa Clara County exposure and education of the existing landscape of affordable housing and community development throughout the Bay Area.
-SV@Home provides a year-long lesson plan on community development, filled with expert speakers and presentations, facilitated discussions and resource-sharing among community leaders, and exciting tours of established CDCs and CLTs.
+Given that there were no Community Development Corporations (CDCs) and one Community Land Trusts (CLT) in our region at the time, SV@Home was prompted to encourage, seed, and expand community development by providing a cohort of community-based organizations in Santa Clara County exposure and education of the existing landscape of affordable housing and community development throughout the Bay Area.
+SV@Home providedprovides a year-long lesson plan on community-based development, filled with expert speakers and presentations, facilitated discussions and resource-sharing among community leaders, and exciting tours of established CDCs and CLTs.

 You Can Help Support the CRC